mosaic-jasondebolt/phoenix/Phoenix/README.md

 Deploys project wide configuration values, such as project and domain name, into SSM Parameter Store.
 This script also deploys an <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html">AWS CloudFormation Macro Lambda function</a> as well as other project wide macros.

+The project wide configuration values include, but aren't limited to, the following:
+* Organization name
+    * This would typically be the name of the company/organization associated with the repo.
+* Project name
+    * The name of your project.
+* Git repo name
+    * The name of your git repository in GitHub.
+* Git root project branch
+    * The name of the git branch used to deploy to production
+* Git current project branch
+    * This is a deprecated field that can just be the same as the root project branch.
+* GitHub organization
+    * The name of your GitHub Organization
+* Domain
+    * The name of your domain (use "api.your-domain.com" for API's, and "your-domain.com" for applications)
+* Hosted Zone ID
+    * You must manually create a public hosted zone in the AWS Route53 console and enter this ID here.
+* Key pair name
+    * You must manually create an EC2 SSH key and enter the name of the key here (use "us-east-1-{your-aws-account-id}"
+* Notification email
+    * An email to send build notification to and other alerts
+* IAM Role
+    * You must manually create an IAM role with admin permissions which includes secretsmanager.amazonaws.com, cloudformation.amazonaws.com, codepipeline.amazonaws.com, codebuild.amazonaws.com, and lambda.amazonaws.com in the trust policy.
+This will get you started, but should obviously be changed if strong security is a concern.
+* Code Build Docker Image
+    * Enter the ID, including the image tag, of the ECR image you are using for your AWS CodeBuild jobs.
+* NodeJS Build Docker Image
+    * For build that require NodeJS, enter the ID, including the image tag, of the ECR image you are using.
+You can also just use the same ID as the code build docker image above.
+* Git URL
+    * This can just be "https://github.com"
+* Pipeline Environments
+    * A comma delimited list of environment names you wish to deploy to in the main pipeline.
+* Release Environments
+    * A comma delimited list of release environment names you wish to deploy to in all release pipelines.
+* Version
+    * The VERSION_ID value in this field will usually be replace with a timestamp from one of the deployment shell scripts.

 Usage:
 ```